 The Six Strands Learning Behaviours Curriculum was developed by a group of professionals working with Primary Behaviour Service.
-The aim was to provide children and adults with a clear, positive framework for developing the key values of Respect, Resilience, Focus, Self-Regulation, Boundaries and Independence.
+Our Head of Schools, Ali Lockwood, was among the group invited to reshape and rewrite the book and strategies which inform the use of the Six Strands, following the successful implementation of the Strands in shaping Learning Behaviours in our mainstream school.
+The aim In introducing the Six Strands in our school was to provide children and adults with a clear, positive framework for developing the key values of Respect, Resilience, Focus, Self-Regulation, Boundaries and Independence.
 There are Curriculum Targets for Nursery, Year R, KS1 and KS2.
 At Alver Valley Schools these behaviours have become the values for our whole community and the strands are reflected in our school logo.

 How we use the Six Strands at Alver Valley Schools: